During the warmer months there have been more frequent algae blooms in rivers, lakes, ponds, canals, reservoirs and dams.

-With these solutions, mechanical removal or addition of chemicals, there is no growth inhibiting for the new algae bloom, so they will reappear again.
+With these solutions, mechanical removal or the addition of chemicals, there is no growth inhibition for the new algae bloom, so they will appear again.

-We present two sets of pictures, one from May 2017 before the application of ultrasound, and the others ones from end August 2017 in each you can see the results of the ultrasound use.
+Here are two sets of pictures, one from May 2017 before the application of ultrasound, and the others from end August 2017.

-The equipment is easy to install and operate, the electrical consumptions are insignificant.
+The equipment is easy to install and operate, with insignificant electrical consumption.

 Ultrasound can be applied in: